 Prescriptions and Refills

-North Olympic Healthcare Network partners with retail pharmacies in the area to enhance care for our patients.
+You may fill your prescriptions at a pharmacy of your choice, including our in-house pharmacy.
 We will send your prescriptions to any of the pharmacies in our area listed below.
-We will also send your prescription out of the area or to any mail order pharmacy.
+We will also send your prescription out of the area or to any mail-order pharmacy.

 • Safeway